wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 --------------------------------------------------------------------------------
 ##### TC009

-**Open link in new tab **
+**Open link in new tab**

 **Steps**

 - Press the Block settings or Link Settings icon.
-- Switch ON the option Open link in new tab
+- Switch ON the option - Open link in new tab

 **Expected Behavior**